7 Things Every Salon and Spa Should Communicate to Clients During COVID-19

 4. The updates you’re making to your space

-This closure is a perfect time to update your space.
+A temporary closure is a perfect time to update your space.
 Whether you go full-blown reno or just freshen up a few things, you should absolutely share your progress with your clients.
 They see your salon or spa as their sanctuary.
 Get them even more excited to come back for your grand reopening.

 No update is too small to share.
 Post video tours of the newly organized retail section, photos of the new accent wall, or new window display.